 Besides our tips below, you can also check out some tips from Thomas Frank who created this interesting video:

-14 Time Management Strategies
+21 Most Effective Time Management Strategies & Techniques

-1. Track Time
+1. Track time

 Before adjusting your work patterns and taking action to improve time management, you must first take stock of your current situation.